 On November 1, 2017, we completed the previously disclosed sale of our FMC Health and Nutrition business to DuPont.
 The sale resulted in a gain of approximately \$918 million (\$727 million, net of tax).
 In connection with the sale, we entered into a customary transitional services agreement with DuPont to provide for the orderly separation and transition of various functions and processes.
-These services will be provided by us to DuPont for up to an initial 24 months after closing, with an additional six months extension, which has been exercised.
-These services include information technology services, accounting, human resource and facility services among other services, while DuPont assumes the operations of FMC Health and Nutrition.
+These services have been provided by us to DuPont for 24 months after closing and an additional six months extension.
+These services included information technology services, accounting, human resource and facility services among other services, while DuPont assumed the operations of FMC Health and Nutrition.